Jordan Flores: Hull City

 On 13 January 2021, Flores joined Hull City on a free transfer, signing an 18-month contract.
 On 19 January 2021, he came on as a substitute for Richie Smallwood in the 3–0 home win against Accrington Stanley.

 Northampton Town

 He joined League Two club Northampton Town initially on a season-long loan on 22 June 2021.
 This was made into a permanent deal on 6 August 2021, when Hull City released him from his contract.
-On the 31st of January 2022 the club cancelled his contract after 14 appearances for the club in all competitions.
+On 31 January 2022 the club cancelled his contract after 14 appearances for the club in all competitions.

 Bohemians

-On 31 January 2022, it was announced that Flores had returned to the League of Ireland Premier Division, signing a multi year contract at Bohemians.
+On 31 January 2022, it was announced that Flores had returned to the League of Ireland Premier Division, signing a multi-year contract at Bohemians.

 Personal life

 Flores attended Our Lady's, Aspull and revealed that his mother worked for the school.
 Flores said he's an active user on social media.
 He also stated that he is of Spanish heritage.

 Flores was involved in a two-car head-on accident while on his way to the Proact Stadium on 23 October 2017 for training with Chesterfield.
 He was initially taken to the Chesterfield Royal Hospital NHS Foundation Trust by ambulance before being transferred to the Northern General Hospital in Sheffield.
 By November, he was discharged from the hospital and began rehabilitating his injuries sustained from the crash.
 Four months after the crash, Flores was charged with driving offence after it was found that he was driving without due care and attention, which led to a road smash.
 Ultimately, he was fined £902 after pleading guilty to driving without due care and attention.
 In December 2020, Flores auctioned off his 2020 FAI Cup Final winners medal that he won with Dundalk, in aid of a local children's charity.